baihuqian/baihuqian.github.io/_posts/Learning/2020-04-07-coursera-programming-languages-part-a.md

   - Computer Science
 ---

 This is the course notes I took when studying [Programming Languages (Part A)](https://www.coursera.org/learn/programming-languages), offered by Coursera.
+Subsequently I studied [Part B]({{ site.baseurl }}{% link _posts/Learning/2020-08-02-coursera-programming-languages-part-b.md %}) and [Part C]({{ site.baseurl }}{% link _posts/Learning/2020-08-14-coursera-programming-languages-part-c.md %}).

+This course series studiy the fundamental concepts that appear in one form or another in almost every programming language.
+Different languages are used to see how they can take complementary approaches to representing concepts taught in this course.
+We mainly study two axes: statically-typed languages vs. dynamically-typed languages, and functional vs. object-oriented programming.

+Part A studies the basics and statically-typed functional programming language:
+1. Basics, functions, recursion, scope, variables, tuples, lists.
+2. Datatypes, pattern-matching, tail-recursion.
+3. First-class functions, closures.
+4. Type inference, modules, equivalence.

+Part B applied functional programming to a dynamically-typed language:
+1. Dynamic types, parentheses, delayed evaluation, streams, macros.
+2. Structs, interpreters, closures.
+3. Static checking, static vs. dynamic.

+Part C studies object-oriented programming:
+1. Dynamically-typed object-oriented programming
+2. OOP vs. functional decomposition and advanced OOP topics
+3. Subtyping, generics vs. subtyping.

 * toc
 {:toc}

-This course is to learn the fundamental concepts that appear in one form or another in almost every programming language.
-Different languages are used to see how they can take complementary approaches to representing concepts taught in this course.

 # Section 1
 ## Variable Bindings and Expressions
 We will learn ML in a way that teaches core programming-languages concepts.
 An ML program is a sequence of *bindings*.
 Each binding gets **type-checked** and then (assuming it type-checks) **evaluated**.
-There are several kinds of bindings, but for now let's consider only a *variable binding*, which in ML has this syntax:
+There are several kinds of bindings.

+A *variable binding* in ML has this syntax:

 ```sml
 val x = e;